 There is a lot of complexity behind processing credit card donations and safely transferring those funds to the right people.
 Fundraising sites often use a payment processor to facilitate donations and withdrawals.
 PayPal is one of the largest and most well-known payment processors out there.
 Some other popular payment processors include WePay, Stripe, and Adyen.
 The payment processing fees cover credit card processing, payment fraud, and payment-related services.
 While platform fees vary, most companies charge 2.9% + $0.30 per donation.
 This seems to be the industry standard with very little variability.

-This is what “free” crowdfunding for personal fundraising really means: There is no platform fee automatically deducted.
+This is what free crowdfunding really means: There is no platform fee automatically deducted.
 Instead, donors can choose to financially support the crowdfunding platform in the form of a tip.
 Many personal fundraising sites are moving towards the tipping model.
-Popular sites that use this model include GoFundMe, YouCaring, and Generosity (IndieGoGo’s personal-focused fundraising site).
+Popular sites that use this model include GoFundMe.
 Just remember that if you choose one of those sites, you’ll still be on the hook for payment processing fees, so plan accordingly when setting your goal.

 What does this all mean for you?
-In short, it’s important to read the fine print when using a crowdfunding platform.
+In short, now that you’ve decided that crowdfunding is right for you, it’s important to read the fine print when using a platform.
 Sites that claim to be free may not be truly free and you might run into surprises later.
 This doesn’t mean you should not use these platforms, but it does mean you will want to evaluate the best site to use based on your needs.
 Knowing that all sites charge some form of fees, look to other things the site may be able to offer you, such as great customer support, innovative platform features, and their public reputation.

 If you’re ready to raise money without fees find a site by reading How To Choose A Crowdfunding Platform.